CumulusNetworks/docs/content/cumulus-linux-59/Whats-New/_index.md

 <!--## What's New in Cumulus Linux 5.9.2

-Cumulus Linux 5.9.2 provides bug fixes and includes a {{<link url="Forwarding-Table-Size-and-Profiles/#spectrum-1" text="new forwarding profile called ecmp-nh-heavy">}} for Spectrum 1 switches.-->
+Cumulus Linux 5.9.2 provides bug fixes and includes a new {{<link url="Forwarding-Table-Size-and-Profiles/#spectrum-1" text="forwarding profile called ecmp-nh-heavy">}} for Spectrum 1 switches.-->

 ## What's New in Cumulus Linux 5.9.1